ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

  - No easy way to retrieve the seqno and public key from the contract
  - No `valid_until` check, so you can't be sure that the transaction won't be confirmed too late.

 The first issue is fixed in `V1R2` and `V1R3`.
-That `R` letter means `revision`.
+That `R` stands for `revision`.
 Usually revisions are just small updates which only add get-methods which allows you to retrieve seqno and public key from the contract.
-But this version also has a second issue, which is fixed in the next version.
+However, the second issue is fixed in the next version.

 Wallet source code:
  * [ton/crypto/smartcont/wallet-code.fc](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet-code.fc)